anuragco/Taptap-lightning-fast-command-line-tool-for-Deployment/README.md

 - Handle 409 Conflicts promptly by choosing unique names or deleting old projects
 - Regularly backup your deployment URLs
 - Keep your CLI updated for latest features and security enhancements
+- Be specific with AI prompts for better project generation results
+- Review AI-generated code before deployment for quality assurance

 ## 🔧 Enhanced Troubleshooting